How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 What to Post (Even If You Have No Idea Where to Start)

-You don’t have to post every day.
+You don’t have to overwhelm yourself by posting every day.

 Start small!
 One or two posts a week is enough to begin.